-Abstract-Future generations of mobile networks call for concurrent sensing and communication functionalities in the same hardware and/or spectrum.
-Compared to communication, sensing services often suffer from limited coverage, due to the high path loss of the reflected signal and the increased infrastructure requirements.
-To provide a more uniform quality of service, distributed multiple input multiple output (D-MIMO) systems deploy a large number of distributed nodes and efficiently control them, making distributed integrated sensing and communications (ISAC) possible.
-In this paper, we investigate ISAC in D-MIMO through the lens of different design architectures and deployments, revealing both conflicts and synergies.
-In addition, simulation and demonstration results reveal both opportunities and challenges towards the implementation of ISAC in D-MIMO.
+Future generations of mobile networks call for concurrent sensing and communication functionalities using the same hardware and/or spectrum.
+Compared to communication, sensing services often suffer from limited coverage, due to high path loss of the reflected signal and the increased infrastructure requirements.
+To provide a more uniform guality of service, distributed multiple input multiple output (D-MIMO) systems deploy and control a large number of distributed nodes, making distributed integrated sensing and communications (ISAC) possible.
+In this article, we investigate ISAC in D-MI-MO through the lens of different design architectures and deployments, revealing both conflicts and synergies.
+In addition, simulation and demonstration results highlight both opportunities and challenges of implementing ISAC in D-MIMO.